Electrostatics/electrostatics.github.io/docs/elec-calcs.md

 - [write](http://sobolevnrm.github.io/apbs-pdb2pqr/docs/elec-keywords/#write)
 - [writemat](http://sobolevnrm.github.io/apbs-pdb2pqr/docs/elec-keywords/#writemat)

-<h3 id="mgpara">mg-para: automatically-configured paralle focusing multigrid Poisson-Boltzman calculations</h3>
+<h3 id="mgpara">mg-para: automatically-configured parallel focusing multigrid Poisson-Boltzman calculations</h3>

 This calculation closely resembles mg-auto in syntax.
 However, it is designed to perform electrostatics calculations on systems in a parallel focusing fashion.
 The keywords for this type of calculation are all required unless otherwise noted: